OpenBCI/Documentation/websitev2/docs/Software/CompatibleThirdPartySoftware/01-Matlab.md

 #### Setup

-[Download](https://github.com/lucklab/erplab/releases) and extract the latest ERPLAB release to the "plugins" folder of your EEGLAB directory (if you have an old release of EEGLAB, you will also have to enter the path to this directory in MATLAB by _File &gt; Set Path_)
+[Download](https://github.com/lucklab/erplab/releases) and extract the latest ERPLAB release to the "plugins" folder of your EEGLAB directory (if you have an old release of EEGLAB, you will also have to enter the path to this directory in MATLAB by _File > Set Path_)

 Next time your launch EEGLAB, the ERPLAB menu should appear in the EEGLAB GUI: